gm-core/delta/README.md

 ## Usage

-To use Delta, download [the latest release for your GameMaker version](https://github.com/gm-core/delta/releases), and add the scripts to your project.
-The easiest way to do this is to drag the scripts into the editor, or import them using the resource system.
+To use Delta, download [the latest .yymps release](https://github.com/gm-core/delta/releases), and import the local package to your project.
+For detailed instructions, see [this guide](https://gmcore.io/installing.html#guide).

-If you would like to also use the `DeltaObject` object, right click on `Objects` in your resource tree, and select `Add Existing`, then import the `DeltaObject.yy` (GMS2) or `DeltaObject.object.gmx` (GMS1) file.

 ## Delta Timing